gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 2. Ensure the Deferred Code was issued to the authenticated Client.
 3. Verify that the Deferred Code is valid and has not been previously used.

-## Successful Initial Token Response
+## Successful Deferred Code Exchange Response

 This will define the response that the RP will receive from the OP when the Initial Token Request was successful.